Rinsor123/Real_DL_2025/README.md

     This file preprocesses all the data.
 This includes feature engineering and applying labels to observations.

     > pack\_spatial.py<br>
-    Packs raw spatial dictionaries into dense tensors to reduce RAM and speed downstream training.
+    Packs raw spatial dictionaries into dense tensors to reduce RAM.

 3. Files used for training baseline models.
     > xgboost-godview_final.ipynb<br>
     This file is used for training an xgboost model in order for us to compare performance.
+It also contains a bit of preprocessing.

     > spatial\_only\_model.py<br>
     This file is used for training a model entirely dependent on the spatial data created.